fabifuu/CLT_leaRn/README.md

 # CLT_leaRn
-Learning the central limit theorem, applying my understanding of 3b1b videos
+Learning the central limit theorem, applying my understanding of 3b1b videos using R and {tidydice} package.
+Will update later.